 There is a lot of map work, compass, land navigation, and basic weapon skill sets.
 These skill-sets allow the class to transition from having novice skills to becoming more comfortable out in the field.
 Most of this training is new to the class, and the learning pace becomes faster and faster.

-Phase 3 lasts for the course of 5 weeks, where the remaining candidates are sent from Coronado to San Clemente Island.
+Phase 3 lasts for five weeks, where the remaining candidates are sent from Coronado to San Clemente Island.
 There, they practice the skills they learned in the third phase.
 The days become longer and more work-intensive, set to mirror the work hours spent in the field.
-According to the candidates, this is one of the hardest parts of training.
+According to the candidates, this is one of the most complex parts of training.
 Training is conducted seven days a week, with minimal sleep, while handling live explosives and ammunition.
 Interaction with instructors is also never-ending, and punishments are at their harshest levels yet.

 Deaths in training

 Yes.
 People die in all manner of military training.
 The military takes extraordinary precautions to keep personnel safe, and deaths are rare considering the numbers of people in the various branches of the undergoing military training, but they do happen.
 Jeeps roll over, planes and helicopters crash, and equipment (much of which is specifically designed to kill) fail.

 Sometimes procedures are not followed.
 Over time, more than one trainee had died when they panicked throwing an armed grenade, dropped it into the pit next to themselves, and froze rather than kicking it into the grenade trap at the bottom of the pit or jumping out of the pit.

 People training in infested areas occasionally gets bitten by snakes.
 Parachutes fail to open properly for reasons nobody can ultimately discern (scarce… but it happens).
 People drown when they get caught in riptides or get smashed against rocks when a sudden explosive wave throws them against them.